-Certain widgets, like the Facebook “like” or “share” buttons, on the Site may collect information about you, such as your IP address, automatically through cookies and may combine information about your use of our Site with information they collect in other areas.
+Certain widgets, like social media widgets, on the Site may collect information about you, such as your IP address, automatically through cookies and may combine information about your use of our Site with information they collect in other areas.
 Smarsh has no control over the practices of these widgets and is not responsible for their privacy practices.
 Please visit the privacy policies of each of these kinds of third parties to learn more about how they collect and use your information.

-We follow generally accepted industry standards to protect the personally identifiable information submitted to us.
-No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
-Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security
+No method of transmission over the Internet, or method of electronic storage, is 100% secure.
+We use commercially acceptable means to protect your personal information, but we cannot guarantee its absolute security.

 Smarsh does not require that you provide information through our Site.
 If you do not wish to provide the information requested, we may not be able to service you properly or receive the benefit for which the information is requested.
 You may opt-out of receiving promotional emails from Smarsh by following the instructions in those emails.
 If you opt-out, we may still send you non-promotional communications, such as emails about your accounts, product notices, or our ongoing business relations.

 We will retain your information for as long as we determine necessary.
-You may contact firstname.lastname@example.org to request that we delete or amend your information or to opt out of your information being shared with third parties.
+You may contact firstname.lastname@example.org to access your information being stored and processed and to request that we delete or amend your information or to opt out of your information being shared with third parties.
 In some cases, we may not be able to delete your personal information, in which case we will let you know if we are unable to do so and why.
 We will respond to your access request within 30 days.

 Section 2: The Smarsh Management Console

-Smarsh customers (“Clients”) engage us to store communications on their behalf.
+Smarsh customers (“Clients”) engage us to store digital communications on their behalf.
 The Smarsh archiving platform is the platform our customers use to view their digital communications.
-Client Information and Archival Information (each defined below) are governed by the services agreement between Smarsh and the applicable Client.
+Client Information and Archival Information (defined below) are governed by the services agreement between Smarsh and the applicable Client.
 The Smarsh archiving platform collects the following information:

 - Archival Information.
 We collect communications information for archival purposes on behalf of, and as directed by, our Clients.
 This information may include emails, texts, websites, social media messages or posts, and other forms of data or electronic communications (“Archival Information”).
 Archival Information includes data about our Clients and the third parties they correspond with.
 We do not control or monitor the information our Clients collect and store through our services, or their privacy practices or policies.
 It is our Client’s obligation to obtain all necessary consents and to comply with all applicable laws with respect to the Client’s communications and use of our services.
 Our Client’s privacy policies or practices apply to Archival Information, the purposes for which the Client collects Archival Information, how the Client may use Archival Information and what choices the individual may have with respect to Archival Information.
 Individuals must contact the applicable Client in order to correct, amend, or delete their information, or to opt out of any collection, uses or disclosure of their information by our Client.